dev-singh-kanyal/nanotechnology/README.md

 >**Spin Coating working principle:**

+>Spin coating is a thin-film deposition technique that uses centrifugal force to spread a liquid film uniformly over a substrate.
+It is a versatile and widely used technique for depositing thin films of a variety of materials, including polymers, metals, and ceramics.

 >1. **Substrate Preparation:**
    The substrate, typically a silicon wafer or glass, undergoes thorough cleaning and preparation for the thin film deposition.